Body of missing Notre Dame student found in campus lake

 SOUTH BEND, Ind. — The body of a missing student at the University of Notre Dame was found in a campus lake Friday morning.

-The university said public safety personal found the body of Annrose Jerry, 21, around 11:15 a.m.
+The university said public safety personnel found the body of Annrose Jerry, 21, around 11:15 a.m.
 Friday morning in Saint Mary’s Lake.
 The senior had been missing since Tuesday and was last seen at the South Bend campus at Coleman-Morse Hall.

 The St. Joseph County coroner made a positive identification at the scene and said an external examination of the body revealed no apparent signs of trauma.